School of Planning and Architecture, Vijayawada

-The School of Planning and Architecture, Vijayawada (SPA Vijayawada) is a higher education institute in Vijayawada, India, specializing education and research in the field of urban planning and architecture.
-It is one of the two School of Planning and Architecture (SPAs) established by the Ministry of Human Resource Development, Government of India in 2008 as an autonomous institute and a fully Centrally Funded Technical Institution (CFTI).
-It forms a part of the league along with the other two SPAs: SPA Bhopal and SPA Delhi.
+The School of Planning and Architecture, Vijayawada (SPA Vijayawada) is a higher education institute in Vijayawada, India, specializing in education and research in the field of urban planning and architecture.
+It is one of the three School of Planning and Architecture (SPAs) established by the Ministry of Human Resource Development, Government of India (now Ministry of Education) in 2008 as an autonomous institute and a fully Centrally Funded Technical Institution (CFTI).
+It forms part of the league along with the other two SPAs: SPA Bhopal and SPA Delhi.

 History

-The roots of the institute are with a report made by the Institute of Town Planners, India (ITPI), on the request of the Ministry of Human Resource Development regarding the establishment of more SPAs, in addition to the SPA Delhi, established 1959.
+The roots of the institute are with a report made by the Institute of Town Planners, India (ITPI), on the request of the Ministry of Education (India) regarding the establishment of more SPAs, in addition to the SPA Delhi, established in 1959.
 Based on this report, the decision was made to establish two schools, in Bhopal and Vijayawada.
 On 7 July 2008, SPA Vijayawada was established as an autonomous Centrally Funded Technical Institution (CFTI).
 In 2014, Lok Sabha passed a bill to make all the three SPAs "centre of excellence" on the pattern of IITs and IIMs, now it is a Institute of national importance.